Police Football expects Army to come firing

 Baravilala adds as defending champions they will not underestimate Army as they will come ready.

-The FMF Sukuna Bowl football clash between Army and Police will be held at the Fiji Football Academy ground at 10am next Friday.
+The FMF Sukuna Bowl football clash between Army and Police will be held at the Fiji Football Academy ground at 10am on Friday.

 You can listen to the live commentary of this match on Radio Fiji Two and on Mirchi FM Facebook live.